ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

 ## Customisation

 The keyboard is a set of prefabs that you can edit.
-Most of the customisation can be done on the `InteractionButtonUIKey` prefab - here you can change
+Most of the customisation can be done on the `DefaultKey` prefab - here you can change

 - Image used for the key
 - Text Mesh